viamrobotics/docs/docs/components/servo.md

 **Parameters:**

-- angle (int) – The desired angle of the servo in degrees.
+- angle (int): The desired angle of the servo in degrees.

 **Returns:**